xalaida/gateway-proxy/README.md

 - [ ] add proxy mapping in case when 2 layers of proxy is used (reverse-proxy -> php-fpm-proxy -> php)
 - [ ] use staging env variable
 - [ ] add command to reissue cert according to new params
-- [ ] first time generate cert using `--dry-run` option to ensure everything is ok
 - [ ] add possibility to automatically generate conf from stub (default nginx template engine very often breaks with variables inside strings)
 - [ ] generate overlay network for swarm
 - [ ] configure logging